MicrosoftDocs/learn/learn-pr/iot/create-your-first-iot-central-app/includes/8-create-device-set-dashboard.md

 1. Double-click on **RefrigeratedTruck - 2**, and then click **Connect** (top right of your IoT Central screen).

 1. In the **Device Connection** screen, copy the **Device ID** and the **Primary Key** to your text file, noting that they are for the second truck.
-There is no need to copy the **Scope ID**, as this value is identical to the value for the first truck (it identifies your app, not an individual device).
+There's no need to copy the **Scope ID**, as this value is identical to the value for the first truck (it identifies your app, not an individual device).

 1. Click **Close**.